Supervisory Control of Quantum Discrete Event Systems: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{SECQFA} we first introduce the basics of quantum computing and then present the definitions of QFA (MO-QFA, MM-QFA and1QFAC) and related properties, as well as we recall the decidability method of equivalence for QFA.
+The remainder of the paper is organized as follows.
+In Section \ref{SECQFA} we first introduce the basics of quantum computing and then present the definitions of QFA (MO-1QFA and 1QFAC; DFA and PFA are also recalled) and related properties, as well as we recall the decidability method of equivalence for 1QFAC.
 In Section \ref{SECQDES}, we first recollect the supervisory control of DES (the language and automaton models of DES and related parallel composition operation), then we present QDES and corresponding supervisory control formalization of QDES (we define QDES by means of QFA, define quantum supervisors, and the supervisory control of QDES is formulated); parallel composition of QDES and related properties are also given.
-In Section \ref{SECQSCT}, we first prove that MO-QFA can not accept any prefix-closure language, but MM-QFA and 1QFAC can do it by constructing a number of new QFA.
-Therefore MM-QFA and 1QFAC are employed to simulate QDES.
+In Section \ref{SECQSCT}, we first prove that MO-1QFA can not recognize any prefix-closured language, but, as we know \cite{QLMS15}, 1QFAC can do it; also a number of new prefix-closured languages are constructed to show 1QFAC's state complexity advantages over PFA and DFA.
+Therefore 1QFAC are employed to simulate QDES.
 Then we establish a number of supervisory control theorems of QDES, and in particular, the new examples are given to illustrate the supervisory control dynamics of QDES, and to verify the advantages of QDES over DES concerning state complexity.
 In Section \ref{SECDCC}, we give a method to determine the control condition of QDES.
 More specifically, the detailed polynomial-time algorithm for testing the existence of supervisors is provided.
-Finally in Section \ref{SECCR}, we summarize the main results we obtain and mention related problems of further study develop QDES systematically.
+Finally in Section \ref{SECCR}, we summarize the main results we obtain and mention related problems for further developing QDES.